NCERT Solutions For Class 11 English Hornbill: Discovering Tut the Saga Continues

 Answer-

-(iv) Explain the statement, “King Tut is one of the first mummies to be scanned — in death, as in life...”
+Question 5: Explain the statement, “King Tut is one of the first mummies to be scanned — in life as in death...”

 Answer-